 \subsection{Semantic Sequence Score}

-Sequence score (SS) has often been used to quantify the success of scanpath prediction \cite{borji2013analysis,yang2020predicting}.
-Sequence score applies an existing string matching algorithm to compare the two fixation sequences \cite{needleman1970general} after transforming them into strings of fixation cluster IDs.
+The sequence score (SS) has often been used to quantify the success of scanpath prediction \cite{borji2013analysis,yang2020predicting}.
+The sequence score is computed by an existing string matching algorithm that compares the two fixation sequences \cite{needleman1970general} after transforming them into strings of fixation cluster IDs.
 The fixation clusters are computed based on the fixation locations.
-However, we argue that sequence score does not capture the semantic meaning of fixations which plays an important role in analyzing goal-directed attention: it only captures ``where'' a person is looking at but not ``what'' is being looked at.
-To this end, we propose {\it Semantic Sequence Score (SemSS)}, which transforms a fixation sequence into an {\it object category} sequence by leveraging the segmentation annotation provided in COCO \cite{lin2014microsoft}.
-Then, we apply the same string matching algorithm used in traditional sequence score to measure the similarity between two scanpaths.
+However, we argue that the sequence score does not capture the semantic meaning of fixations which plays an important role in analyzing goal-directed attention: it only captures ``where'' a person is looking at but not ``what'' is being looked at.
+To this end, we propose the {\it Semantic Sequence Score (SemSS)}, which transforms a fixation sequence into an {\it object category} sequence by leveraging the segmentation annotation provided in COCO \cite{lin2014microsoft}.
+Then, we apply the same string matching algorithm used in the traditional sequence score to measure the similarity between two scanpaths.
 Using the \enquote{things} versus \enquote{stuff} paradigm \cite{caesar2018coco}, we do not distinguish between object instances.
 In this paper, we focus on \enquote{thing} categories only, as we are interested in how non-target objects collectively affect human gaze behavior in visual search tasks. \enquote{Stuff} categories can be easily integrated into the semantic sequence score.